The setting of a story is a powerful driver for hooking readers.

-Whether you are learning how to write a nonfiction book or write a novel of a fictional story, the setting of a story is crucial to that story’s development, and the reader’s experience, for a number of other reasons.
+Whether you are learning how to write a nonfiction book or a novel, the setting of a story is crucial to that story’s development, and the reader’s experience, for a number of reasons.

 Here's why the setting of a story is important:

-- Connects the story's elements.
-An effective story setting connects the characters to the plot, and ties together the story's themes and events.
+- It connects the story's elements.
+An effective story setting connects the characters to the plot, and ties together the book's themes and events.

-- Builds meaning to the narrative.
-Without the setting of a story, there may not be as much meaning to be gleaned since setting provides context.
+- It builds meaning to the narrative.
+Without the setting, there may not be as much meaning to be gleaned since setting provides context.

-- Elicits emotional response in the reader.
-When readers are engaged in your story's settings, they will be actively reading and invested in experiencing the narrative and how it will unfold.
+- It elicits emotional responses in the reader.
+When readers are engaged in your story's setting, they will be actively reading and invested in experiencing the narrative and how it unfolds.

-- Helps readers visualize your story.
-Authors use story setting to describe the environment, time, and place for the reader, which provides more context and engages the reader.
+- It helps readers visualize your story.
+Authors use setting to describe the environment, time, and place for the reader, which provides more context and engages the reader.

-- Improves the story's flow.
+- It improves the story's flow.
 With an effective, well-crafted setting in your narrative, the plot will flow together well, and the events will feel real.

-#1 – Make your story setting fit the purpose of your plot.
+Make your setting fit the purpose of your plot

 Are you trying for a murder mystery?
 To fit that purpose, make the story setting be in Chicago with high crime rates, many places to hide, and a resourceful police station.